Simple lessons and activities that will teach students about the solar system as well as teaching the scientific process.

 - Gather books and materials and display on shelf or table.

-Using transparency, walk children through the process.
+Step 1: Using transparency, walk children through the process.
 Don't give anything away.
-Do tell students that even adult scientists don't agree about whether or not Pluto is a planet.
+Tell students that at one time, scientists debated whether Pluto was a planet or not.

 Supporting All Learners